jeremyyew/ync-capstone/README.md

 - [X] Development: Added testing apparatus and detailed unit test cases for all existing syntax.
 - [X] Feature: Generate warnings for incorrect arity in terms supplied to “rewrite” and “exact” tactics.
-- [X] Usability: Provide Emacs command (via some elisp functions to be evaluated) that: first sends the current buffer to Coqtop for evaluation (halts if there is a coq error), then sends the buffer text as input to the Python program, then prints the warnings returned by the program in the Emacs response window.
+- [X] Usability: Provide Emacs command (via some elisp functions to be evaluated) that:
+  - first sends the current buffer to Coqtop for evaluation (halts if there is a coq error),
+  - then sends the buffer text as input to the Python program
+  - then prints the warnings returned by the program in the Emacs response window.
+- [ ] **Usability: Add arity of Nat.**
-- [ ] Development: Accept remaining syntax (need more sample files).
+- [ ] **Development: Accept remaining syntax (need more sample files).**
-- [ ] Feature: Warn user of missing unfold lemmas.
+- [ ] **Feature: Warn user of missing unfold lemmas and validate existing ones.**
-- [ ] Usability: ‘Freeze’ Python files into binary for installation-free, interoperable usage.
-Test on Windows machine.
+- [ ] **Usability: ‘Freeze’ Python files into binary for installation-free, interoperable usage.
+Test on Windows machine.**
-- [ ] Usability: Write setup instructions for Mac and Windows (e.g. how to include the Elisp ).
+- [ ] U**sability: Write setup instructions for Mac and Windows (e.g. how to include the Elisp ).**
 - [ ] Feature: Warn user of missing arrow in “rewrite” statements.
-- [ ] Feature: Warn user of inconsistent naming choices in “
+- [ ] Feature: Warn user of inconsistent naming choices in “intro" and "intros".